LostArtefacts/TRX/README.md

     Regarding HD texture packs, that feature is not currently planned.

-    As for other visual updates, being able to introduce reflections and skyboxes shows that quite literally sky is the limit.
+    As for other visual updates, being able to introduce reflections and skyboxes shows that quite literally the sky is the limit.
 TRX is constantly getting new rendering improvements and texture fixes.
 But great stuff takes time.